 Everyone making a decision that could influence the public first thinks about what the Party will think of it.

 From the top of the military, to the littlest kindergarten teacher in the middle of nowhere, is part of the same hierarchical system designed for control.

 No media in China can be trusted.
 There are committees deciding what to emphasize and what to ignore behind everything.

-In other countries, that there's no connection between traffic reporters terminology and the government, reporters are free to vary the way they do the story any way they like.
+In other countries, it's assumedthat there's no connection between traffic reporters terminology and the government, and that reporters are free to vary the way they do the story any way they like.